Toward a Multi-Echelon Cyber Warfare Theory: A Meta-Game-Theoretic Paradigm for Defense and Dominance

 Defenders, however, can claim surprise through deception.
 Techniques such as honeypots, honeytokens, and decoy networks create uncertainty, forcing attackers to expend effort on false targets.
 Randomization, i.e., dynamic IP allocation, shifting attack surfaces, and AI-driven anomaly detection, further complicates reconnaissance and prediction, reducing the adversary’s ability to plan.

 Game-theoretic approaches formalize this interplay of deception and surprise.
 Cyber deception games, for instance, model how defenders mislead attackers about intentions and capabilities.
-In \cite{yang2025bilevel}, cognitive triggers are designed to create microdeceptions that exploit bounded rationality, inducing adversaries into suboptimal choices by shaping their beliefs and expectations.
+Motivated by experiments on cognitive bias in red-team cyber range operations \cite{dib2026}, in \cite{yang2025bilevel}, cognitive triggers are designed to create microdeceptions that exploit bounded rationality, inducing adversaries into suboptimal choices by shaping their beliefs and expectations.
 This slows the attack process, forces attackers to waste additional effort, and ultimately creates strategic advantages for the defender.